-If your concern or complaint relates to teaching or other provision made by the faculty/department, then you should raise it with the chairman of the Teaching Committee, Dr Adrian Taylor.
-Within the faculty/department the officer concerned will attempt to resolve your concern/complaint informally.
+If your concern or complaint relates to teaching or other provision made by the faculty/department, then you should raise it with the Director of Studies, Dr Adrian Taylor.
+Complaints about departmental facilities should be made to the Head of Admin and Finance, Dr Charlotte Sweeney.
+If you feel unable to approach one of those individuals, you may contact the Head of Department, Professor Patrick Grant.
+The officer concerned will attempt to resolve your concern/complaint informally.